-Throughout the Consolidated Plan development process in 2014-2015, the State and RIHousing consulted and met with other public and private agencies to gather data and discuss the state's housing and community development needs and priorities to be included in the plan.
+Throughout the Consolidated Plan development process in 2019-2020, the State and RIHousing consulted and met with other public and private agencies to gather data and discuss the state's housing and community development needs and priorities to be included in the plan.

-Agencies consulted included health and social services agencies, public housing authorities, city and town representatives and housing developers and providers (see State of Rhode Island Consolidated Plan 2015-2019).
-To encourage citizen participation, RIHousing and the state's Office of Housing and Community Development offered several opportunities for citizens to participate in the planning process.
+Agencies consulted included health and social services agencies, public housing authorities, city and municipal representatives, housing developers and providers (see State of Rhode Island Consolidated Plan 2020-2024).
+To encourage citizen participation, RIHousing and the state's Office of Housing and Community Development offered a variety of opportunities for citizens to participate in the planning process.